Pau0031/CKAN-SpecNet/README.md

 - SDBS acquisition method adapted from spectra-scraper: https://github.com/jgmotta98/spectra-scraper
 - SWGDRUG: https://www.swgdrug.org

-The released `test.parquet` also contains digitized spectra from commercial instrument exports.
+The released `data/test.parquet` also contains digitized spectra from commercial instrument exports.

 Some raw data are not redistributed in this repository because the original databases, web materials, instrument-exported files, or additionally collected materials may have their own access, licensing, or redistribution restrictions.
-The released `test.parquet` is provided for direct evaluation reproduction.
+The released `data/test.parquet` is provided for direct evaluation reproduction.

 ## Training